Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 ps pirates 11

-The fireplace below has Starfire and Ice Ice Ice installed with a really cool ceramic tile on the face.
+The fireplace below has Starfire Base Glass and Ice Ice Ice Topper installed with a really cool ceramic tile on the face.
 Nice job!

 tr 1